Optimal quantum circuit cuts with application to clustered Hamiltonian simulation: Introduction

-\subsection{Space-like cuts}
+\subsubsection{Space-like cuts}

+Space-like cuts have been previously studied in, e.g., \cite{yuan2021hybridtn,Mitarai2021constructing,Mitarai2021overhead,piveteau2023circuit}.
 The cost of cutting a unitary gate can be thought of as a measure of its entangling power.
 In \Cref{sec:space_like} we introduce i) a new measure of the entangling power of unitary operations called the \textit{product extent} and ii) a simple procedure for space-like cutting whose cost equals the product extent.
 In many cases (including all 2-qubit gates, SWAP operators or transversal operations), we prove that this procedure is optimal.
 In order to describe these results quantitatively, it will be helpful to introduce some preliminary definitions.
+In the following, $\sfL(\calH_{C})$ denotes a linear operator acting on a quantum system $C$ with Hilbert space $\calH_C$.
+See \Cref{sec:notation} for a full list of notational conventions.

 \begin{definition}[Space-like cut] A \emph{space-like cut} of a bipartite quantum channel $\calN_{AB\to AB}$ is a decomposition of the form